pnp/sp-dev-fx-webparts/samples/react-appinsights-usage/README.md

 - Clone this repository
 - Ensure that you are at the solution folder
+- Create or use Existing Azure Application Insights
+- Update ```src/EnvProps.ts``` and Set AIConnectionString
 - in the command-line run:
   - **npm install**
   - **gulp serve**